 But before I share the details of how to enter this giveaway, let's first learn more about the Aran sweater and the history of Standún, Spiddal.

-The Exhibition Piece:
+The Exhibition Piece

-The Aran jumper to be included in this exhibition is a traditional cream colored, hand-knitted piece dating back to the 1940’s.
+The Aran jumper to be included in this exhibition is a traditional cream colored, hand-knitted piece dating back to the 1940's.
+Aran sweaters are part of Ireland's cultural artifacts.

 Made using handspun, heavy, scoured wool it features many traditional patterns including diamond stitch, and open trellis patterns.
 It even showcases a different design on the front and back.